pdolezal/net.yetamine.nls/README.md

 }

-// The loading the resource package static final ResourcePackage RESOURCES = ResourceBundleProvider.discover(MethodHandles.lookup(), Title.class);
+// The loading the resource package
+ResourcePackage resources  = ResourceBundleProvider.discover(MethodHandles.lookup(), Title.class);
 ```

 The discovery can even aggregate resources from multiple classes into a single resource package, so that it is possible to have multiple `enum`s for different purposes and "implementing" different resource types, while the clients use a single common resource package without being aware of such split.
-The approach works for usual constant as well (i.e., there is absolutely no requirement to use `enum`s only).
+The approach works for usual constants as well (i.e., there is absolutely no requirement to use `enum`s only).

 The discovery enables yet another interesting possibility: the template for translating the resources to other languages can be generated from the sources (well, the tool might be some next project), which we consider to be a better solution than occasional reverse approach when the source code with the resource references is generated from a resource.